 1000is applicable to VM 1.
 This rule allows incoming TCP traffic from any source (

-VM 2 has no specified ingress firewall rule, so the implied deny ingress rule rule blocks all incoming traffic.
+VM 2 has no specified ingress firewall rule, so the implied deny ingress rule blocks all incoming traffic.
 Connections from other instances in the network are blocked, regardless of egress rules for the other instances.
-Because VM 2 has an external IP, there is a path to it from external hosts on the Internet, but the implied deny rule blocks external incoming traffic as well.
+Because VM 2 has an external IP, there is a path to it from external hosts on the internet, but the implied deny ingress rule blocks external incoming traffic as well.

 An ingress rule with priority

 1000is applicable to VM 3.
 This rule allows TCP traffic from instances in the network with the network tag

 client, such as VM 4.
 TCP traffic from VM 4 to VM 3 is allowed because VM 4 has no egress rule blocking such communication (only the implied allow egress rule is applicable).
 Because VM 3 does not have an external IP, there is no path to it from external hosts on the internet.